-So, I have come across a use case where I want to use a Private endpoint for Azure Database Service like SQL and would need to connect to DB from an on-prem VM which is pointing to my on-prem DNS server.
+I have come across a use case where I want to connect Azure Database Service like SQL using Private endpoint and the connectivity is initiated from an on-prem VM which is pointing to my on-prem local DNS server.

-* You already have connectivity to on-prem from Azure networK VIA Express route or VPN
+* You Should already have connectivity to on-prem from Azure networK VIA Express route or VPN

-Once you use a custom DNS server and try to use Private Endpoints for Azure services like (SQL DB, PostgresDB, ACR, Blob, etc.).
-You will not be able to connect to the required service with private IP as your custom DNS won’t be able to resolve the endpoint DNS name to it’s associated private IP address hence failing the whole purpose of using private endpoints.
+You should be having your local on-prem DNS server and when trying to connect to Azure Services using private endpoint you will fail to do so.
+If your on-prem DNS forward queries to public DNS servers you will get public IP of your Azure Resource and won’t be able to connect to the required service with private IP as your on-prem DNS won’t be able to resolve the endpoint DNS name to it’s associated private IP address hence failing the whole purpose of using private endpoints.

 You need to set up your infrastructure to make this happen.
 Below are the steps:

-- Setup conditional forwarding under your on-prem DNS server to forward specific domain queries to the forwarder servers created under step 1.
+- Setup conditional forwarding under your on-prem DNS server to forward specific domain queries to the forwarder server created under step 1.

 - Conditional Forwarding should be made to the public DNS zone forwarder.
 E.g. database.windows.net instead of privatelink.database.windows.net

-- Create Private DNS Zone for endpoint domain name in the same VNet and create an A record with Private endpoint information (FQDN record name and private IP address)
+- Create Private DNS Zone for endpoint domain name in the same VNet as your Azure DNS forwarder server and create an A record with Private endpoint information (FQDN record name and private IP address)

 - The Private DNS zone is the resource with which the Azure DNS server consults with to resolve the DB FQDN to its endpoint private IP address.